Read Smith’s plans for the fall 2021 semester.

 Use of the Smith College Conference Center by Smith Departments

-Since the transition from the Smith College Club to the Smith College Conference Center was completed, the center has, by policy, charged a rental fee to all clients.
-Both college (departmental) clients and external clients (e.g. weddings, corporate retreats) were assessed a rental fee.
+The Smith College Conference Center, by policy, charges a rental fee to all clients.
+Both college (departmental) clients and external clients (e.g. weddings, corporate retreats) are assessed rental fees.

-As the college approaches the renovation of Neilson Library, the center will move to a new fee model that recognizes the need of college departments for administrative function spaces to offset those that will go offline during the Neilson Library renovation.
+During the renovation of Neilson Library, the Conference Center has moved to a new fee model that recognizes the need of college departments for administrative function spaces to offset those that have gone offline d uring the renovation.

-In parallel, the center will continue to be marketed externally and used for revenue-generating events that support the college’s core operations.
+In parallel, the Conference Center will continue to be marketed externally and used for revenue-generating events that support the college’s core operations.

-The following policy is in now effect for use of the center for Smith business.
+The following policy is in now effect for use of the Conference Center for Smith business.

-Internal departments will not be charged a rental fee to use the Conference Center under the following conditions:
+Internal departments will not be charged a rental fee to use the Conference Center under the conditions below.
+(Only the space fee is waived; the client must still pay for catering, AV, custodial services, etc., and a 20 percent administration fee.)

-Based on historical use, the Events Management Office must have no reasonable expectation that a revenue-generating client will request the same booking slot.
+- Based on historical use, the Events Management Office will have no reasonable expectation that a revenue-generating client will request the same booking slot.

-The event organizer must accept that the center is being offered without an onsite manager.
+- The event organizer must accept that the Conference Center is being offered without an onsite manager.
 ETS, dining services and facilities management should, if needed, be contacted for support.
 Events management staff will not be on site.

-Clients who have questions about how the new fee schedule applies to an upcoming reservation are invited to call the Events Management Office at 585-2669.
+Clients who have questions about how the new fee schedule applies to an upcoming reservation are invited to call the Events Management Office at 585-2669 or the Conference Center manager at 585-6977.

 Members of the Smith community may use campus spaces for private or personal events such as parties, wedding showers and meetings.
-Fees may apply and insurance may be required.
+Fees may apply and insurance may be required; fees will be accessed for rental of space in the Conference Center.

-Contact the Events Management Office when you are planning a large internal event, conference or reception; when sponsoring an event with an external organization; or when contacted by an external organization about planning an event.
+Contact the Events Management Office when you are planning a large internal event, conference or reception or when contacted by an external organization about planning an event.

 See our Spaces page to view a list of reservable spaces for your type of event.